idgrou/GLM-5/README.md

 ## Introduction

-We are launching GLM-5, targeting at complex systems engineering and long-horizon agentic tasks.
-Scaling is still one of the most important ways to improve intelligence efficiency of Artificial General Intelligence (AGI).
+We are launching GLM-5, targeting complex systems engineering and long-horizon agentic tasks.
+Scaling is still one of the most important ways to improve the intelligence efficiency of Artificial General Intelligence (AGI).
 Compared to GLM-4.5, GLM-5 scales from 355B parameters (32B active) to 744B parameters (40B active), and increases pre-training data from 23T to 28.5T tokens.
 GLM-5 also integrates DeepSeek Sparse Attention (DSA), largely reducing deployment cost while preserving long-context capacity.

 Reinforcement learning aims to bridge the gap between competence and excellence in pre-trained models.
-However, deploying it at scale for LLM is a challenge, due to the RL training inefficiency.
+However, deploying it at scale for LLMs is a challenge due to the RL training inefficiency.
 To this end, we developed [slime](https://github.com/THUDM/slime), a novel **asynchronous RL infrastructure** that substantially improves training throughput and efficiency, enabling more fine-grained post-training iterations.
-With advances in both pre-training and post-training, GLM-5 delivers significant compared to our prior version GLM-4.7 across a wide range of academic benchmarks and achieves best-in-class performance among all open-source models in the world on reasoning, coding, and agentic tasks, and closing the gap with frontier models.
+With advances in both pre-training and post-training, GLM-5 delivers significant improvement compared to GLM-4.7 across a wide range of academic benchmarks and achieves best-in-class performance among all open-source models in the world on reasoning, coding, and agentic tasks,  closing the gap with frontier models.

 ![bench](resources/bench.png)